Attracting, developing and valuing our people

 - Contribution to the Industry

 Applicants to the Awards are also invited to participate in the CECA Wales Leadership Challenge which is a 2-day leadership and teamworking challenge which is held in partnership with the Armed Forces.
-This year’s event was held 13-14th June 2019 at Cwrt y Gollen Training Camp near Crickhowell and it forms part of CECA Wales’ leadership development programme for young CECA Wales members.
+The 2020 event was cancelled due to the pandemic, unfortunately, but we’re hoping to host the 2021 Challenge on 18th and 19th November 2021 at Cwrt y Gollen Training Camp near Crickhowell.
 You can read more via this blog https://bit.ly/32gFe4w

 For those who are attracted to the sector or for those already part of the workforce it is essential that we provide high quality training and development opportunities to maintain and grow their competency to deliver a 21st Century service for customers.
 We have developed a training and development programme for our members which focuses on contractual skills, predominantly the NEC form of contract, new Welsh-specific legislation, such as the Wellbeing of Future Generations Act, the Environment Act and the Planning (Wales) Act, mock trial experiences, softer skills such as communications and political awareness.